 If you're not on a formal graduate training scheme, you'll typically learn on the job under the guidance of experienced supervisors and managers.
 You may also undertake NEBOSH or IOSH health and safety qualifications.

 Many companies encourage their employees to take professional qualifications.
 CILT UK offers a range of regulated and accredited qualifications, short courses, workshops and lectures, seminars and conferences.
 Membership provides the opportunity to network with other managers.

 It's also possible to take a Masters course in operations, supply chain and logistics management.

 You can progress through the industry by gaining relevant experience in a range of settings and operations of different sizes.
-There are opportunities to move towards either third-party logistics (3PL) organisations, which provide outsourced logistics services, or in-house operations.
+There are opportunities to move into either third-party logistics (3PL) organisations, which provide outsourced logistics services, or in-house operations.

 Gaining vocational and professional qualifications will help your career development.

-There are also opportunities for experienced managers in Europe and other emerging global markets.
-Being able to speak a foreign language would be useful if you are looking for opportunities abroad.
+There are also opportunities for experienced managers to work in Europe and other emerging global markets.
+Being able to speak a foreign language would be useful if you're looking for opportunities abroad.